REMP Lab Director

 Stepfamily Dynamics: Childrearing practices, coparenting relationships

-REMP Lab Research Assistants (Current)
+REMP Lab Research Assistants

-Alex Griffin (she/her) is master's student specializing in Clinical Mental Health Counseling at the University of San Diego.
-She received a Bachelor’s in Psychology and minor in Philosophy at the University of San Diego in 2023.
-Alex joined the REMP lab in Fall 2022.
+Alex Griffin (she/her) is a master’s student in Clinical Mental Health Counseling at the University of San Diego.
+She earned her B.A. in Psychology with a minor in Philosophy from USD in 2023 and joined the REMP Lab in Fall 2022.

 Irianna Morales (she/they) is a senior double-majoring in Psychology and Ethnic Studies at the University of San Diego.
 Irianna joined the REMP lab in Fall 2024.

-While in the lab, Yen’s project includes "Playing Through Pressure: A Qualitative Study on Joy in Undergraduate Athletes of Color".
-This study explores how undergraduate athletes of color define, express, and sustain joy while navigating institutional pressures and interpersonal challenges within collegiate athletics.
-By examining themes such as racial identity, emotional well-being, and culturally grounded resilience strategies, Yen aims to highlight how joy can function as a form of resistance and identity-affirmation.
-His work emphasizes the need for more humanizing, joy-centered approaches to supporting athletes of color in higher education environments.
+His qualitative study, “Playing Through Pressure: A Qualitative Study on Joy in Undergraduate Athletes of Color,” explores how athletes of color define, experience, and sustain joy while navigating institutional pressures and interpersonal challenges in collegiate athletics.
+Through themes of racial identity, emotional well-being, and culturally grounded resilience, Yen examines how joy can function as both resistance and identity affirmation.
+His work calls for more humanizing and joy-centered approaches to supporting athletes of color in higher education.